PsychoCod3r/libdfloat/README.md

 I will be adding a Makefile in the future to automate this whole process, and hopefully I can find a way to make libdfloat into a shared object file on all major platforms.

+Included files:
+README: This file
+LICENSE: The Michael Warren FSL under which this software is released dfloat.h: Header file containing typedefs and function prototypes dfloat.c: C module containing all function definitions doc.txt: Documentation for all types and functions defined in libdfloat change.log: Log of changes made with each release of libdfloat